alf45tar/ix4-300d/README.md

 ## Debian installation

-The Debian installer should start in the serial console window with the following screen:
+The Debian installer should start in the serial console window with the following screen
 ```
 [            (1*installer)  2 shell  3 shell  4- log           ][ Aug 24 21:36 ]